junxit/us-congress-bills-112/metadata.md

 - 2012-07-23 — Introduced in House
 - 2012-07-23 — Introduced in House
 - 2012-07-23 — Referred to the House Committee on Transportation and Infrastructure.
+- 2012-07-24 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2012-12-19 — Committee on Transportation discharged.
+- 2012-12-19 — Committee on Transportation discharged.
+- 2012-12-19 — Considered by unanimous consent. (consideration: CR H7317-7318)
+- 2012-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-19 — Mr. Denham asked unanimous consent to discharge from committee and consider. (consideration: CR H7317)
+- 2012-12-19 — On passage Passed without objection. (text: CR H7317)
+- 2012-12-19 — Passed/agreed to in House: On passage Passed without objection.(text: CR H7317)